Menu

 This may include personalised, comprehensive support designed to address the distinct needs and trajectories of young adult survivors of stroke, and help overcome feelings of isolation or alienation.

-To apply for the Tim Glendinning Memorial Fund for Young Adult Stroke Grant:
+Find out more: Tim Glendinning Memorial Fund for Young Adult Stroke

 Nancy & Vic Allen Stroke Prevention Memorial Fund Grant